 And what are the upsides?
 The biggest upside, for me, is that for the first 2-3 hours the weather is great!
 Sand is not crazy hot, humidity is on reasonable levels and temperatures are manageable.
 Also, beaches during this time of the day tend to be much less crowded than in the afternoon, and once you get back home you still have a whole day ahead of you.
 The idea of enjoying breakfast on the beach is an appealing one, too!
 Overnight oats make a great mess-free option for the kids, we also take a variety of fruits in the cooler, and of course coffee for the parents!

 Going in the afternoon has some drawbacks, too!
 To begin with, once you climb out of your comfy air-conditioned car, you get hit in the face with the heat and humidity, because the temperatures didn’t start to drop yet.
 On top of that, there’s a big chance that your kids had their afternoon nap in the car and for the first hour or so they will function in a low-energy grumpy mode 😉 Afternoons and early evenings also tend to be the time when beaches are the most crowded (especially during weekends).
-In my next blog post, I’ll give you some ideas about which beaches in Qatar to visit, to avoid crowds. 🙂 The last major drawback is that going back after the sunset can prove very tricky, especially if it requires some offroad driving.
+In my other blog post, I listed some beaches in Qatar to visit, to avoid crowds (click HERE). 🙂 The last major drawback is that going back after the sunset can prove very tricky, especially if it requires some offroad driving.
 With no light, it’s easy to get lost or stuck in the sand/mud.

 We always do proper research about the beach which we plan to visit for the 1st time.